kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 ## Step 2.1 - Create an AWS API Key for terraform

-In order for Terraform to manage resources in AWS it needs access to an aws account.
-We can accomplish this by creating an aws account specifically for this tool and defining corresponding API keys for it.
+In order for Terraform to manage resources in AWS it needs access to your AWS account.
+We can accomplish this by creating credentials specifically for this project and configuring Terraform to use those credentials to create and manage resources.

 Create a new file called `aws-provider-key.tf` and add the following content: